What is the Illinois Green Schools Project?

 We have an amazing network of volunteers with professional backgrounds in sustainability and building science who are excited to help you and your Green Team create a relevant and effective project!
 Green Schools Mentors work with their assigned school to answer questions, make informed recommedations, and work through their IGSP Sustainability Workbook.

-Discover potential funding and savings
+Apply for funding and discover potential savings

 School decarbonization efforts like reducing resource use and increasing resource efficiency are linked to significant potential savings.
 On top of that, there are many ways for schools to seek funding and benefit from free programs!